Layout

 Lock scroll

-When a Modal is present the content behind is not scrollable (scroll-locked).
+When a modal is present, the content behind isn’t scrollable (scroll-locked).

 Usage